Date: September 23, 2020

 Time: 9:00 am - 10:00 am

-On September 23rd, the Yokosuka Council on Asia-Pacific Studies (YCAPS) will host its eighth YCAPS-JUMP webinar at 9 AM JST (8 PM EST).
-This is part of a continuing series on the importance of base communities in U.S.-Japan relations.
-The featured guest will be Dr. Annika Culver, a professor of History at Florida State University.
+On September 23rd, the Yokosuka Council on Asia-Pacific Studies (YCAPS) hosted its eighth YCAPS-JUMP webinar at 9 AM JST (8 PM EST).
+This was part of a continuing series on the importance of base communities in U.S.-Japan relations.
+The featured guest was Dr. Annika Culver, an Associate Professor of History at Florida State University.

 The Oliver L. Austin Photographic Collection, Florida State University, can be viewed here.